-- The Model Standards for CEO recruitment and selection, performance review and - termination require that a local government must review the performance of the CEO against contractual performance criteria. - Additional performance criteria can be used for performance review by agreement between both parties. - (before the start of the annual period) - o The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) - The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the as soon as they are agreed prior to In principle, this proposal has some merit and would be particularly effective if all CEO KPIs consistently reflect Strategic Community Plans and Corporate Business Plans of Local Governments, together with KPIs reflective of the CEO's statutory functions under Section 5.41 of the Act.
-This approach would inform the community of the CEO's performance related to the strategic direction and operational function of the Local Government.

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS impact of events in that year that may have influenced the results against KPIs).
-In practice, the drafting of statutory provisions will require sensitive consideration of certain KPIs i.e., those relating to issues affecting the workplace or identified risk-based concerns, to reflect the way Audit Committees currently deal with some internal control, risk and legislative compliance issues confidentially.
-This approach will protect the interests of Local Governments and other parties associated with such KPIs.
-It would be prudent for exemptions to be provided, based on matters of confidentiality.
-The proposed reforms and recent Act amendments signal a clear intent to permit closer community involvement and scrutiny of Local Government.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS applicant contributions, such as cash-in- lieu for public open space and car parking Contracts Register that discloses all contracts above \$100,000.
+E.g., leases above \$100,000 for example.
+No residential leases which might disclose the location of residents, families or employees.
+3.5 Chief Executive Officer Key Performance I ndicators (KPIs) be Published It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
+The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance criteria.
+Additional performance criteria can be used for performance review by agreement between both parties.
+To provide for minimum transparency, it is proposed to mandate that the KPIs agreed as performance metrics for CEOs: Be published in council meeting minutes as soon as they are agreed prior to (before the start of the annual period) The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the impact of events in that year that may have influenced the results against KPIs).
+Current Local Government PositionThere is currently no advocacy position inrelation to Item 3.5.CommentIn principle, this proposal has some merit andwould be particularly effective if all CEO KPIsconsistently reflect Strategic Community Plansand Corporate Business Plans of LocalGovernments, together with KPIs reflective of theCEO's statutory functions under Section 5.41 ofthe Act.
+This approach would inform thecommunity of the CEO's performance related tothe strategic direction and operational function ofthe Local Government.In practice, the drafting of statutory provisionswill require sensitive consideration of certainKPIs i.e., those relating to issues affecting theworkplace or identified risk-based concerns, toreflect the way Audit Committees currently dealwith some internal control, risk and legislativecompliance issues confidentially.
+This approachwill protect the interests of Local Governmentsand other parties associated with such KPIs.
+Itwould be prudent for exemptions to be provided,based on matters of confidentiality.

+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS amendments signal a clear intent to permit closer community involvement and scrutiny of Local Government.
 However, negative consequences are likely if Local Government Council's responsibility as the employing authority of the CEO became blurred due to perceived community entitlement to comment, question and influence KPIs and the performance review process.
 Additionally, the publication of CEO KPI's will elevate this employment position to a high degree of public scrutiny seldom evident in the public or private sector, if at all.
 It is worth investigating whether the proposed reforms considered whether this factor could impact on the recruitment of CEO's, particularly from outside the Local Government sector.
-The results of performance reviews should be confidential information between the employer and employee and should not be published and should remain within the confidential human

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS resource records of the organisation.
+The results of performance reviews should be confidential information between the employer and employee and should not be published and should remain within the confidential human resource records of the organisation.
 Recommendation Conditionally Support the reporting of CEO KPIs that are consistent with the strategic direction and operational function of the Local Government, subject to exemptions for publishing KPI's of a confidential nature; Do not support the results of performance reviews being published.

-Shire of Narrogin Position • Support WALGA recommendation(s)
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Shire of Narrogin Position Support WALGA recommendation(s)